monum/history-tour-server/docs/DESIGN.md

 ### User Experience
 * A set of audio tours in partnership with the MBTA
 * Accessible via a free mobile application – user downloads the app for free
-* There would be at least one tour per route
+* There will be at least one tour per route.
-* Each tour would focus on sites visible from the windows or within walking distance from stops, especially in the case of the subway portions of the routes
+* Each tour would focus on sites visible from the windows or within walking distance from the bus stops.
-* The content of the tours would be a mixture of crowd-sourced audio clips from Bostonians and clips produced by a MONUM staff member.  (add crowd-sourced content, fact-checked by a MONUM staffer.)
+* The content of the tours would be a mixture of crowd-sourced audio clips from Bostonians and clips produced by a MONUM staff member.
+* A MONUM staffer will fact-check crowd-sourced content.
 * Audio is accompanied by a visual, an address, and transcription
-* The clips will be rotated out on the first day of each month.
+* A MONUM staffer will rotate the clips on the first day of each month.

 ### Frontend
-* User is able to search for different routes
+* Users can search for different routes.
 * Home page displays tours near you
-* Audio begins to play when a user enters one of the locations defined in the tour
+* Audio begins to play when a user enters one of the locations defined in the tour.
-* A photo will appear along with the audio accompanied by brief text description and information about location and audio author
+* A photo will appear along with the audio, accompanied by a brief text description and information about the location and audio author.
-* User should access to full audio player
+* Users have access to a complete audio player.
 * When the user hits pause, the audio pauses
-* When the user hits play,
+* When the user hits play:
-    If the user has not finished current audio, it finishes current audio despite location If the user finished last audio, it begins playing the next available audio based on their location
+    * If the user has not finished the current audio, it ends the current audio despite the location.
+    * If the user completes the last audio, it plays the next available audio based on location.
-* The user can enable or disable autoplay by pressing a button.
+* The user can turn autoplay on or off by pressing a button.
 When autoplay is enabled, the following happens:
-  * If the user is not playing any audio and they enter the “start zone” for an audio file, that audio will start playing
+  * If the user is not playing any audio and they enter the “start zone” for an audio file, that audio will start playing.
-  * If they are playing audio and they enter the start zone for a different audio file, that audio will not start playing until the current audio is complete
+  * If they are playing audio and they enter the start zone for a different audio file, that audio will not start playing until the current audio is complete.
-* User is able to view a list of all stories associated with tour (preview route)
+* Users can view a list of all stories associated with the tour (preview route).
-* User can view a zoomable map.
-The map shows their location and the different points along the route, connected by a thick line
+* Users can view a zoomable map.
+The map shows their location and the points along the route, connected by a thick line.
-* User is given the option to upload stories and provide
+* User is given the option to upload stories and provide:
   * Name
   * Audio
   * Images
-  * Address of location
+  * Site address
   * Email
-* Transcription available for audio tours
+* A transcription is available for each audio file.
 * Monum staff member should be able to:
   * Upload new content
   * Approve content